10 farms for strawberry picking near Toronto

 Here are my picks for the top farms to go strawberry picking near Toronto.

 Just an hour drive from Toronto, this farm has a great selection of strawberries to pick.
-The season runs from mid June to mid July and the pick your own pricing will set you back $2.55/lb.
+The season runs from mid June to the end of July and the pick your own pricing will set you back $2.75/lb.

-Head to the fields for strawberry picking at this Caledon farm from mid-to-late June.
-It'll cost you $3 to enter the patch, but that fee is deducted from the price of your strawberries when you cash out.
+Head to the fields for strawberry picking at this Caledon farm from mid-to-late June and lasts three to four weeks.
+It'll cost you $4 to enter the patch, but that fee is deducted from the price of your strawberries when you cash out, which is $3.oo/lb.

-While you'll find strawberries in this farm's market from spring to fall, the strawberry fields are open to the public from about mid-June into July.
-Bring your own containers or buy or borrow when you're there.
+While you'll find strawberries in this Brantford farmers' market from spring to fall, the strawberry fields are open to the public from about mid-June into July.
+Bring your own containers or buy or borrow when you're there, PYO strawberries cost $3 per litre.

-This picturesque farm is found in Campbellville, Ontario.
-Pick you own strawberries typically runs from mid June to mid July and containers used for berry picking must be pre-purchased before picking.
+This picturesque farm is found in Milton.
+Pick your own strawberries typically runs from mid June to mid July, there are no entrance fees and strawberry prices will be determined at opening.

-At this farm, market, and bakery on Ninth Line in Markham, you can pick your own berries when they're in season or just select the perfect pint at the market.
+At this farm, market and bakery on Ninth Line in Markham, you can pick your own berries when they're in season or just select the perfect pint at the market.
+The entrance fee is $7.50 and it's taken off the price of your basket when you cash out, at 5.51/kg.
 You should also check out the strawberry pies and crumbles featuring the season's best.

-Pick-your-own strawberries are the big draw at this family farm in Uxbridge.
+Pick-your-own strawberries from mid-June are the big draw at this family farm in Uxbridge.
 But strawberries are just the beginning; as summer progresses, peas, beans, tomatoes and pumpkins are all available for DIY harvesting.
+Prices are determined upon opening.

 This Markham farm opens to the public annually at the beginning of strawberry season.
-It went organic back in 2001 and now grows crops free of pesticides and inorganic fertilizers.
+This year they're aiming for a mid-to-late June start date and prices will be determined upon opening.

-Call the "crop report" to check picking conditions and hours of operation before heading out this U-Pick farm in Bowmanville.
+Call the "crop report" to check picking conditions and hours of operation before heading out this farm in Bowmanville.
 It's open for strawberry picking starting in mid-to-late June each year.

-Nestled southeast of the Niagara Escarpment, this Milton farm boasts 35 acres of strawberry fields.
-While you're there, pick up a bottle from the Scotch Block Winery to sample berries in wine form.
+Nestled southeast of the Niagara Escarpment, this Milton farm boasts 35 acres of strawberry fields and opens mid-June.
+PYO strawberries cost $4.25/lb and there's a $1 deposit per picking basket, refunded at the cash register when the berries are paid for.
+Also, if you pick more than $50 worth of strawberries you get $5 off.

-Strawberry picking season at this Stouffville farm begins in mid June.
-The farm is open daily from 8 a.m. to 5 p.m. until all the strawberries have been picked.
+Strawberry picking season at this Whitchurch-Stouffville farm begins in mid June.
+Admission to the farm costs $9 and that includes a 2L basket to put the strawberries in.
+Strawberries are charged based on size of basket, ranging from $10 to $22.

 Join the conversation Load comments